louise-hayes-fitz/ilab/Startrek_Homeowners_insurance.md

 ing firm to find a suitable replacement and cover costs or expenses while the business adjusts to the loss.

-## Package Policies
+## Startrek Package Policies
-Umbrella Insurance offer coverages separately and/or offer policies that combine protection from most major property and liability risks in one package.
+Startrek Insurance offer coverages separately and/or offer policies that combine protection from most major property and liability risks in one package.
 Package policies are created for types of businesses that generally face the same kind and degree of risk.

-1. Packages for Small Businesses
+1. Startrek Packages for Small Businesses
 Smaller companies often purchase a package policy known as the Business- owners Policy, or BOP.
 A BOP is recommended for most small businesses (usual- ly 100 employees or less), as it is often the most affordable way to obtain broad